xenocrat/chyrp-markdown/README.md

 Usage <a name="usage"></a>
 -----

-To parse your markdown you need only two lines of code.
-The first one is to choose the markdown flavor as one of the following:
+The first step is to choose the markdown flavor and instantiate the parser:

 - CommonMark: `$parser = new \cebe\markdown\Markdown();`
 - GitHub-Flavored Markdown: `$parser = new \cebe\markdown\GithubMarkdown();`